EricaJaclynStein/ericajaclynstein.github.io/_drafts/2015-03-24-nnguw-recap.markdown

 How about the colors, shapes, and lines that are being placed into the user interface.
 Are they meaningful?
 Do they add value to the information being presented?
 Did you make it easier for the user to digest that information, or did you make it more difficult for them to process it?
 "Wait, so I now have to figure out why that button is green and this one here is blue?
 And why is there a line in between them?
 Which is the one I want to click?"

 <div class="tip">
+<div class="separator"></div>
-<h5>Helpful Tip</h5>
+<h5>Helpful Tip!</h5>
-If what you're adding to the interface doesn't add communicative value, you should eliminate it.
+If what you're adding to the UI doesn't add communicative value, truly, you should eliminate it.
 Remember, every element requires processing.
 </div>

-## Goals, Context, Culture, and Experience
+## Goals, Context, Culture, and Prior Experience

 Goal related factors can affect atention.
 Using different parts of the brain to communicate to people through a screen.
 Biologically, we are not hjardwaired to multitask well, even gamers who claim they're amazing at it simply aren't.
 This is the reality of the human mind.
 Tasks are completed linearly, not in perallel on the web.
 It is safe to generalize, and research reports, that deep processing simply does not occur on the web.